dengithub-dev/appscript-rest-api/README.md

 The sample has 5 columns in  google sheet as the database - > Date, Id, Age, Name, Address

 I commented the code for you to understand the process...

+If you have any inquiries regarding the code, please contact me through den.balinhawang@gmail.com